impierce/ssi-agent/agent_api_rest/README.md

 ### Verification
 Typical usage of the Verification of Authorization Responses.

-#### Creating a percent-encoded SIOPv2 Authorization Request
+#### Creating a url-encoded SIOPv2 Authorization Request

 <details>
  <summary><code>POST</code> <code><b>/authorization_request</b></code></summary>

-Through this endpoint, we can create a percent-encoded Authorization Request that can be rendered as a QR-Code.
+Through this endpoint, we can create a url-encoded Authorization Request that can be rendered as a QR-Code.
 This QR-Code can be scanned by an [Identity Wallet](https://github.com/impierce/identity-wallet) which in turn will answer the Authorization Request.

 ##### Parameters